10 Foods Higher in Potassium Than a Banana

 A sweet potato contains 438 mg of potassium, while its cousin, the white potato, delivers a whopping 950 mg.
 Both types of tubers also come with high levels of vitamin A. People often confuse yams and sweet potatoes; for potassium, you’ll want to stick with sweet potatoes.

 Get 961 mg of potassium by cooking up a single cup of Swiss chard.
 Not only is it one of the foods high in potassium, but the leafy green is also packed with iron, calcium, and vitamins A, C, and K. Foods with potassium aren’t the only ones you should be adding to your diet.
+Next, check out the foods that have more iron than spinach.

 Another one of the foods high in potassium?
 Chop and roast just one cup of beet greens for a 655-mg dose.
 As a bonus, you’ll also get folate, manganese, and copper, not to mention dietary fiber, magnesium, phosphorus, vitamin C, iron, and vitamin B6.